PhantomChain/docs/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ## Creating your PHANTOM Wallet

-Your PHANTOM Wallet is a unique address that will store your ZINC.
+Your PHANTOM Wallet is a unique address that will store your XPH.

 1. Open the PhantomClient.
 2. Select "CREATE ACCOUNT".